paked/pipe-ist/README.md

 # pipe-ist

-A back to basics build tool for JavaScript, TypeScript and pretty much everything else. `pipe-ist` aims to be as "no bulls#%t" as possible.
+A back to basics build tool for JavaScript, TypeScript and pretty much everything else. `pipe-ist` aims to be good at a single part of the building process: Pipelines.

 ## Usage